Background

 The International Cartographic Association (ICA) will consider applications for grants to support individuals in advancing their career in cartography and GIScience to the benefit of the ICA community.

-ICA scholarships for young scientists or professionals in cartography and GIScience can be used to participate in ICA events (International Cartographic Conferences, Regional Cartographic Conferences, or Commission workshops)
+ICA scholarships for early career scientists or professionals in cartography and GIScience can be used to participate in official ICA events (International Cartographic Conferences, Regional Cartographic Conferences, or events organized by ICA Commissions.

-This document provides the context and procedures that apply to those seeking grant funding.
-Applicants should elaborate their qualifications for participation as detailed as possible and submit their proposal together with the obligatory documentation in due time to Secretary-General Prof. Laszlo Zentai.
+These Guidelines and Criteria provide the context and procedures that apply to those seeking grant funding.
+Applicants should elaborate their qualifications for participation as detailed as possible and submit their proposal together with the obligatory documentation in due time to the ICA Secretary-General Thomas Schulz.

 The goal of these grants is to stimulate young scientists or professionals to direct their careers toward fundamental studies in the fields of Cartography and GISciences.

-1. Participation in the bi-annual International Cartographic Conference (ICC 2019)
+1. Participation in the biennial International Cartographic Conference (ICC)

 Requirement: proof of active participation (paper/poster submission, acceptance and participation).